 Students will take a tier of entry appropriate to your ability.

 We strive to develop a passion for maths through enthusiastic teaching, encouraging an investigative approach to learning and through varied teaching styles.
-All teachers offer extra afterschool sessions to pupils, mainly those in years 10 and 11.
-We also have a year 7 maths catch-up program and year 8 intervention programs.
+We have a year 7 maths catch-up program and year 8 intervention programs.
 We see the inclusion of our SEN students as fundamental.